Problems with renting and energy bills

 If you want to change your energy meter

 You can ask your energy supplier to change your energy meter.
 For example, you might want to replace an old style prepayment meter with a credit meter.
-Read about changing your meter.
+Find out more about changing your meter.

 You don't need your landlord's permission to change your meter.
 Your landlord can make you change your meter back when you move out.

-You should have been given an Energy Performance Certificate (EPC) - it might have been with the tenancy agreement or tenant information pack.
+You should have been given an Energy Performance Certificate (EPC) by your landlord.
+It might have been with the tenancy agreement or tenant information pack.

 An EPC gives details of the energy efficiency of the property and comes with a report about how it can be improved.
 These improvements might make your home warmer and could reduce your energy bills.